kugurerdem/rugu.dev/content/english/blog/concurrency-and-parallelism.md

 Node.js is a great example of this concept.
-Although your JavaScript program runs in a single-threaded environment with a sequential execution flow, blocking tasks such as IO operations are degelated to the Node.js Worker Threads.
+Although your JavaScript program runs in a single-threaded environment with a sequential execution flow, blocking tasks such as IO operations are delegated to the Node.js Worker Threads.
 So NodeJS uses threads behind the scenes to manage those blocking tasks, without revealing the complexities of managing them to the developer.